 Outside of the United States, many global law firms practice US law and thus require lawyers who have been trained with a J.D. degree.
 Also, HLS strongly promotes public service as an integral aspect of lawyers’ training, requiring the completion of at least 50 hours of pro bono work before graduation.
 Harvard Law School students gain practical experience while serving the public through an extensive clinical program, term-time externships, and several student-practice organizations.
 Summer Public Interest Funding (SPIF) is guaranteed for all students who work in public service during either or both summers between matriculation and graduation.
-During the summer of 2017, 67% of 1Ls received SPIF.
 Additionally, there are many opportunities for graduates entering public service, with the support of the Low Income Protection Plan, that are international in nature (e.g. the UN, developmental banks) and encourage applicants with diverse backgrounds with a J.D.

-Approximately 5% of Harvard law graduates will pursue a career in business and industry, and the J.D. degree is highly respected in those fields as well.
+A number of Harvard law graduates pursue careers in business and industry, and the J.D. degree is highly respected in those fields as well.

 - What are the eligibility requirements for applying to the Harvard Law School J.D. program?

 Three types of students may consider applying to the HLS J.D.
 Program: (1) regular J.D. applicants, (2) Junior Deferral Program applicants (JDP), and (3) transfer applicants.